Notes on Udacity's Web Accessibility course.

 We should also avoid using colour alone to convey information.
 There should be extra indicators as well, such as underlining.

-You can check accessibility using the Chrome dev tools audit tab.
+You can check accessibility using the Chrome dev tools lighthouse tab (this used to be called audit).

 You can also look at the accessibility properties for individual elements.